 PLAYER ELIGIBILITY RULES:

 Greece Lacrosse is fully compliant with the player eligibility rules as defined by the Federation of International Lacrosse (FIL).
-To be eligible to play for the Greece National Lacrosse team, players must:
+Players must be members of Greece Lacrosse.

 Prime criteria for eligibility is to have Greek Citizenship and hold a passport of Greece.

 Birth/Naturalisation– Born in Greece or naturalized within Greece; effectively, becomes a passport holder.
 Note that in any situation of naturalization without becoming a Passport Holder this would be part of the limitation on Non-Passport holders stated below.

 Parents – One or both parents, adoptive parents or step-parents born in the country of Greece.
 Note that if not a Passport Holder, then this would be part of the limitation on Non-Passport holders.

 Grandparents – One or more birth / adoptive grandparents born in the country of Greece.
 Note that if not a Passport Holder then this would be part of the limitation on Non-Passport holders.
 Note that step-grandparents are not acceptable.

 Marriage – Spouse being born in the country of Greece with the qualification that both the spouse and player-candidate must be resident in Greece.
 This criterion relates to accepted marriage in the context of a civil or religious ceremony.
 “Common law” situations and/or partnerships without such formal acceptance (and hence supporting documentation) will not be accepted.
 In the event of death of the spouse this would not prevent the individual from qualifying by this criterion.
 Divorce from the spouse would disqualify the individual from qualifying by this criterion.
 Note that if not a Passport Holder then this would be part of the limitation on Non-Passport holders.